-This Marmite Beef Stew has an additional layer of flavor with the additon of a distinctive yeast extract making it super hearty and tasty.
-A must-try!
+This Marmite Beef Stew has an extra layer of flavor with the addition of a distinctive yeast extract making it super hearty and tasty.

 Recently I received two huge jars of Marmite yeast extract which I had ordered online.
 I was super excited to get them as it has been a while since we have them at our home.
 The tiny jars that we sometimes see at select grocery stores are pretty expensive.
 Those don’t last long at our house.